hughrawlinson/broadcat/readme.md

 "That's it?" - you
 "Yes, that's literally all you've got to do for infinitely more cat miles on your website!" - me

-I'll be running the server until at least some time tomorrow afternoon.
-If I can figure out the free tier on AWS, I'll probably just keep running it, because why not?